Accountant Interview Questions: 30+ Questions with Expert Answers (2026)

 Behavioral Interview Questions for Accountants

-Behavioral questions assess how candidates handle the real challenges of accounting work: tight deadlines, discovered errors, conflicting priorities, and cross-functional communication.
+This is where accounting interviews diverge from what most candidates expect.
+Technical knowledge is table stakes.
+Behavioral questions reveal whether you can handle the messy reality of accounting work: tight deadlines, discovered errors, conflicting priorities, and cross-functional communication.
 There's a reason employers lean on them: a meta-analysis of 85 years of hiring research (Schmidt & Hunter, Psychological Bulletin) found that structured behavioral interviews are among the strongest predictors of job performance — and the U.S. Office of Personnel Management notes they're especially effective for complex professional roles like accounting.

 Master the STAR Method